 Fannie Mae Underwriting Change Will Increase Homeownership Opportunities

-Fannie Mae will soon make it a bit easier for renters to become homeowners.
-Beginning September 18, 2021, the mortgage giant will include consumers’ rent payments in the credit evaluation process.
+During the COVID-19 pandemic, Fannie Mae made it a bit easier for renters to become homeowners by including consumers’ rent payments in the credit evaluation process.

-At that time, Fannie Mae’s Desktop Underwriter (DU) will provide lenders the chance to automatically identify recurring rent payments in the borrower’s data.
+Fannie Mae’s Desktop Underwriter (DU) provided lenders with the opportunity to automatically identify recurring rent payments in the borrower’s data.
 Lenders can use this feature as long as they receive permission from the consumer first.

 Industry experts predict an easier and simpler loan process once the change takes effect.